 Being chronically late can be a problem when you have ADHD.
 Instead of focusing on getting your boss to understand why you are tardy, it’s more useful to consider ways to get yourself to work (and school) on time.
 You can do it!
 It just may take a little experimenting to find what works best for you.

 Editor’s Note: This month we are pleased to publish a guest post by Kathleen Nadeau, Ph.D.
-Nationally recognized psychologist, Kathleen G. Nadeau, Ph.D., has many years helping children, teens and … Read More
+Nationally recognized psychologist, Kathleen G. Nadeau, Ph.D., has many years helping children, teens and adults to … Read More

 Last week we wrote a post about executive function and ADHD inspired by John Medina’s book Brain Rules: 12 Principles for Surviving and Thriving at Work, Home, and School.
 Each of Medina’s … Read More